jessiehxw/Portfolio/Critique&Redesign.md

 Is there anything you would change or do differently?
 >I would get rid of the percentage numbers or only show them when you hover onto one piece so that people won't mix them up with the usage of a pie chart where everything adds up to 100%.
 As what matters here is the comparison of quantity, the percentages won't be necessary.

+#### Adult, mid 20's
+<ins>Pie chart:</ins>

+Can you tell me what you think this is?
+>Survey result of how much stress students have.

+Can you describe to me what this is telling you?
+>More than half of the students are baring with huge stresses.

+Is there anything you find surprising or confusing?
+>Not really.
+I understand how much stress students have especially in college where you need to do job search while having classes.

+Who do you think is the intended audience for this?
+>People do research on students' mental health condition.

+Is there anything you would change or do differently?
+>I would reduce the categories to only two: students with more than average amount of stress and students with average or below the amount of stress.
+Since the central message of the chart is that most students are stressed out, those medium categories don't matter here.

+<ins>Donut chart:</ins>

+Can you tell me what you think this is?
+>A display of things that international students miss.

+Can you describe to me what this is telling you?
+>Students miss their hometown sounds the most, and within which, they miss the sound of their native language.

+Is there anything you find surprising or confusing?
+>It's interesting how people miss the sound of public transportation in their hometowns.

+Who do you think is the intended audience for this?
+>Maybe people who research international students' life in the US and their psychological condition.

+Is there anything you would change or do differently?
+>I like the idea of replacing the donut chart with a treemap.
+It will be more interesting to fill each area with corresponding colors or patterns.